European stocks decline on global virus worries

 Norwegian Air slumped 15.7 per cent after it filed for bankruptcy protection

-European stocks fell on Thursday as investors feared another round of shutdowns due to soaring coronavirus cases globally, with growth-linked cyclical stocks leading losses across regional markets.
+European stocks fell on Thursday as investors feared another round of lockdowns due to soaring coronavirus cases globally, with growth-linked cyclical stocks leading losses across regional markets.

 DUBLIN

-The Iseq followed other European indices lower on Thursday, closing 1.4 per cent lower.
+The Iseq followed other European indices lower on Thursday, closing 1.4 per cent down.

 Cardboard box maker Smurfit Kappa, which announced a €650 million share placing late in the day, was down 1.6 per cent.